indranil9/Haskell-/Assignment1/README.md

 #### Question4
-* Define a function connected :: [String] -> Bool that checks whether the input list of strings is connected.
+Define a function connected :: [String] -> Bool that checks whether the input list of strings is connected.

-* A list of strings is connected iff:
-* • each string in the list (other than the first) is obtained from the previous one by changing the character
-* in exactly one position, and
-* • no string occurs twice in the list.
+A list of strings is connected iff:each string in the list (other than the first) is obtained from the previous one by changing the character in exactly one position, and no string occurs twice in the list.

-* Sample cases:
+Sample cases:

-* connected [] = True
+connected [] = True

-* connected [”aa”, ”ab”, ”ba”] = False
+connected [”aa”, ”ab”, ”ba”] = False

-* connected [”aa”,”ab”,”bb”,”ba”] = True
+connected [”aa”,”ab”,”bb”,”ba”] = True

-* connected [”aa”,”ab”,”bb”,”ba”,”aa”] = False
+connected [”aa”,”ab”,”bb”,”ba”,”aa”] = False